IBM/mas-tas-appconnect-flows/README.md

     5. Default Stock Category: STK
   - Click Save Organization on the left side of the screen under Common Actions.
 This will be set to Active later once there is a clearing account.

-### 2. Create a site TRIMAIN and set it to active

-  - On the Organization page, click on the 'Sites' tab at the top of the page.
-  - Click New Row under 'Sites' and enter TRIMAIN for Site and "MAIN Site" for Description.
-Set the site to Active.
-  - Click Save Organization.

-### 3. Create a Testing clearing account in Chart of Accounts
+### 2. Create a Testing clearing account in Chart of Accounts

   - Navigate to Financial -> Chart of Accounts and click on the previously created TRIRIGA org in the Organizations table.
 Currently, there should be no GL Accounts for TRIRIGA present
   - Click 'GL Component Maintenance' on the left side under More Actions and add a New Row with the following values: